minewhat/slate/source/includes/_collection.md

 parent_pid | Parent Product ID.
 The unique identifier of the parent product(incase of variant products) you want us to track. bundle  | The array of items in bundle

-### Coupons
+### Order
 Parameter | Description
 --------- | -------------
+order_number | The unique order number
-code | The coupon code applied in the order savings | The savings on the coupon
+email | The email id of user who made the order created_at | The time of order in the format YYYY-MM-DD hh:mm:ss

 ## Set Product Inventory